rjplaton/commute_python_text_game/README.md

 This includes directions your player can take like "north","west","south" and more.

 ##### Goal
-To win the game, get to work safely and feel fulfilled.
+To win the game, try to get to work safely and feel fulfilled.
+Or is it the other way around? 😛